Kenneth Ma: Personal life

-Kenneth Ma lives with his parents in a 900 square feet flat located in Tai Koo City, Hong Kong.
+Ma lives with his parents in a 900 square feet flat located in Tai Koo City, Hong Kong.
 He has said that his future wife must get along with his parents and be able to live together with them.

 During his youth, Ma and his mother were fans of Leslie Cheung.
 Ma's mother adopted her western name after Cheung's hit song "Monica".
 At age 14, Ma was featured in Cheung's 1988 Pepsi commercial.

 Ma is known to commute to work via mass transit even though he owns a car.
 He is a soccer fan and supporter of Real Madrid, Manchester United, and AC Milan.

 Ma met Jacqueline Wong in 2015 during the filming of Inspector Gourmet.
 The two announced their relationship in 2017, but broke up after Wong was spotted kissing married star Andy Hui in April 2019.